Orlando Weather Forecast: Feb. 7, 2023 - NewsBreak

 BREVARD COUNTY, Fla. - UPDATE:.
 A 4-year-old boy who went missing in Brevard County on Friday has been found safe and uninjured.
 Franklin Orwig III was found in a heavily wooded area by the Brevard County Sheriff's Office aviation unit.
 "Our helicopter pilot and tactical flight officer spotted the child...

-Police in Clermont say car thefts on the rise, similar to those prompted by TikTok challenge
+Police in Clermont car thefts similar to those prompted by TikTok challenge

-CLERMONT, Fla. - Clermont police offices are warning drivers to lock up after several cars were stolen this week.
+Clermont police offices are warning drivers to lock up after several cars were stolen this week.
 They say thieves are targeting Hyundai and Kia brands, and it's possible, this could be part of a TikTok challenge.
-A total of six cars went missing at the Vistas at...

 Comments / 0